dy-fi/Vegio/proposal.md

+This will be a nutrional app specifically for vegetarians to find whether a certain food option typically has things they can't eat, and it's nutrional value.

-This will be a restaurant locator and review platform specifically for vegetarians.
-My MVP will be locating vegetarian options in a given city.
-After the MVP if I have time I want to add automatic gps to find relevant restaurants in users' proximity, map integration, and frontend listing filters.
+After the MVP if I have time I want to add to add backwards support so that users can filter by cuisine type and certain ingredients to find options at restaurants.